timovdk/BLOSSOM/README.md

 # BLOSSOM - BioLOgical Simulation in SOil Model
 A soil biota agent based model (ABM) based on [Repast4Py](https://repast.github.io/repast4py.site/index.html)

 The `./blossom` folder contains the model itself, input files, and output files.
-The `./experiments` folder contains notebooks for visualizations and analysis.
+The `./blossom_viz` folder contains notebooks for model run visualizations.
+The `./experiments` folder contains notebooks for analysis.
+The `./figures` folder contains notebooks used to create the thesis figures, including result and discussion visualizations.

 <img src="output.png" alt="A 2D line diagram with ticks from 0 to 1000 on the x axis, and counts of agents in the model from 0 to 4000 on the y axis.
 There are twelve coloroued lines that show the evolution of counts per organism group over time."/>